-In Georgia, if the decedent was married at the time of the wrongful death, the spouse alone has the exclusive right to file a wrongful death action.
+In Georgia, if the decedent was married at the time of the death, the spouse alone has the exclusive right to take legal action and recover wrongful death damages.

 If there is no spouse, the right to sue for wrongful death passes to the decedent’s children.
 If there is no spouse or children, the right to sue passes to the living parents of the deceased.